John the Silent: Biography

-In 503 AD certain turbulent disciples forced St. Sabas to leave his monastery.
-St. John moved to a nearby wilderness where he spent six years in silence, conversing only with God and eating only wild roots and herbs.
+In 503 AD certain turbulent disciples forced Sabas to leave his monastery.
+John moved to a nearby wilderness where he spent six years in silence, conversing only with God and eating only wild roots and herbs.
 He remained in the desert six years.
-When St. Sabas returned to his community, he found John and convinced him to move back to the monastery.
+When Sabas returned to his community, he found John and convinced him to move back to the monastery.
 John had become used to speaking only with God and found only bitterness and emptiness in anything else.
 He treasured obscurity and humility, so he wanted to live unknown to men, but was unable to do so.
-He returned with St. Sabas and lived in his cell for forty years.
+He returned with Sabas and lived in his cell for forty years.
 During this time he did not turn people away who desired his instruction.

 One of these people was Cyril of Scythopolis, who wrote about John's life.
-Cyril had asked him what to do with his life, and John recommended he join the Laura of St. Euthymius; but Cyril did not listen.
-Instead, he went to a small monastery on the bank of the Jordan River.
-He fell ill there and deeply regretted not listening to John.
+Cyril had asked him what to do with his life, and John recommended he join the Laura of St. Euthymius, but Cyril did not listen; instead, he went to a small monastery on the bank of the Jordan River, where he fell ill regretted not listening to John.
 While there, John appeared to him in a dream, and after scolding him for not obeying, said that if he returned to St. Euthymius' monastery, he would get well and find his salvation.
 The next day he did so and was well again.
 John died in 558 AD at the age of 104.
 He lived in solitude for 76 years, interrupted only for the 9 years he was bishop.